 The Jewish cemetery in Rakov dates back to the 18th century, with the earliest known grave marker that of Beyla daughter of Asher from 1742.
 The cemetery has been photographed and indexed, with names, photos and other data available online.

-Baroque synagogue dating to 1642; one of the oldest and best-preserved in Belarus.
+Baroque synagogue dating to 1642; one of the oldest and best-preserved in Belarus, despite its abandoned state.
 The World Monuments Fund made it one of its 10 Jewish heritage preservation priorities in 1995 and carried out some restoration work in the early 2000s.
-In May 2016 it was announced that restoration would be completed and the building would become a Jewish culture museum.

 Only a small fraction of the Jewish cemetery remains; other parts of it have been razed and built over. thanks to a restoration effort begun in 2007 (sponsored by descendants and managed by Yuri Dorn of The Jewish Heritage Research Group of Belarus) there is now an online database of more than 150 gravestones, with transcriptions and translations of epitaphs.
 According to the web site, the restoration included “cleaning up the cemetery, repainting and mending the fences, lifting the gravestones from where they lay beneath the soil and photographing and cataloging them.”